-- In the case of multi-master replication, the masters are both suppliers and consumers for the same information.
-For more information, see Section 15.3, “Multi-Master Replication”.
+- In the case of multi-supplier replication, the suppliers are both suppliers and consumers for the same information.
+For more information, see Section 15.3, “Multi-Supplier Replication”.

 dsctl db2bakcommand or the web console.
 Both ways, the RUVs are written to the database before the backup starts.

 - It is created on the consumer server in the

 - Create this entry on every server that receives updates from another server, meaning on every hub or dedicated consumer.

 - When a replica is configured as a consumer or hub, this entry must be specified as the one authorized to perform replication updates.